xcherpeng/Mr_Hippocampus/README.md

 design (Robot body and Video).

 To begin the project, I coordinated with my team using Google Docs to design a strategy based on what we knew and what resources we had available to us.
-I took meeting notes and made sure to understand the vary perspectives of my teammates in order to develop our plan.
+I took meeting notes and made sure to understand the varied perspectives of my teammates in order to develop our plan.

 ## What We Knew
 - Each round lasted 2 minutes